entrepeneur4lyf/phpStackFramework/README.md

+# THIS IS A NON-FUNCTIONAL WIP - BUT THERE MIGHT BE SOME CODE TO LEARN FROM :)

 # PHP Stack Framework

 A comprehensive, scalable, and feature-rich PHP framework designed for modern web application development.
 This framework focuses on performance, scalability, and developer experience, incorporating advanced features like real-time updates, AI integration, distributed computing, and event-driven architecture.